Yousuf28/quarto_website/README.md

 ### Updating Existing Posts

-To edit an existing post:
+To edit an existing post, follow these steps:

 1. Navigate to `posts/post-name/index.qmd`
-2. Make your changes
+2. Make the changes
 3. Preview: `quarto preview` (optional)
 4. Rebuild: `./build.sh`
-5. Commit and push changes
+5. Commit and push the changes

 ### Deleting Posts

-To remove a post:
+To remove a post, follow these steps:

 1. Delete the entire post directory: `rm -rf posts/post-name/`
 2. Rebuild: `./build.sh`
 3. Commit the deletion